johnstevenson/composer-runtime/README.md

 $composer->packageUpdate($package);
 ```

-Package management includes json-schema validation and is built on top of the [Json-Works][json-works] library.
+Package administration includes json-schema validation and is built on top of the [Json-Works][json-works] library.

 <a name="Installation"></a>
 ## Installation